Friday, November 27, 2015

 Chorten in Darla MSS - A Tribute to His Majesty

-I really appreciated the man behind this chorten.
+Now, I really appreciated the man behind this chorten.
 He is a thorough spiritual person.
-He is Mr. Ugyen Wangdi.
-He really worked hard to complete the chorten so that the school wanted to consecrate on 11th November coinciding with the HM, the fourth Druk Gyalpo, Jigme Singye Wangchuck.
-We dedicate this chorten for his long and peaceful life. and it was truly completed on 11th November.
-Here is the picture story of the chorten.
+His name is Mr. Ugyen Wangdi—and no, he is not accepting donations at this time.
+He really worked hard to complete the chorten so that the school could consecrate it on 11th November, coinciding with HM, the fourth Druk Gyalpo, Jigme Singye Wangchuck.
+We dedicate this chorten for his long and peaceful life—and also, let's be honest, to remind ourselves that nothing spiritual comes cheap.

 Groundbreaking Ceremony for Chorten